 Utility Bill Audits

-Various audit measures are used during and after data imports to identify potential equipment malfunction, overbilling, missed billings and overlapping billings.
+Various audit measures are used during and after data imports to identify potential equipment malfunction, overbilling, missed billings, overlapping billings and estimated billings.
 New accounts are reviewed for proper rate schedule and tax-exempt status.
-Import audit features, especially for water, have detected otherwise unnoticed issues such as leaks and malfunctioning equipment.
-Bill auditing also revealed numerous instances of estimated billings due to inaccessible meters for unoccupied facilities in part due to COVID19.
+Import audit features have detected otherwise unnoticed issues such as leaks and malfunctioning equipment.
+In FY22, estimated savings totaled $84,000.

 Exterior Lighting Enhancements Project

-A major outdoor lighting enhancement project for County facilities is planned for FY22 to achieve energy savings and improve security around County buildings and parking lots.
+A major outdoor lighting enhancement project for county facilities is underway to achieve energy savings, ease ongoing maintenance burdens and improve security around county buildings and parking lots.
 Scope refinement and cost estimates were completed in fall of 2022, with work beginning in a phased approach starting 2023.